genxsolutions/Pokemon/README.md

 # PokemonApp

-Welcome to Pokemon sample app, presents list of pokemon and detail, built with MVVM architecture and Jetpack Compose.
+Welcome to the Pokémon Sample App!
+This application showcases a list of Pokémon and their details, developed using the MVVM architecture and Jetpack Compose.
+Built within a limited timeframe of six hours, it focuses on demonstrating clean architecture principles.
+While functional, there is ample scope for further improvements.
 ## Major Highlights

 - **Jetpack Compose** for modern UI